 Honors and Capstone Requirement:

 Admission to candidacy for honors in the concentration is granted on the following basis: 3.7 GPA for Economics courses, and 3.5 GPA overall.
 To graduate with honors, a student must write an honors thesis in senior year following the procedures specified by the concentration (see Economics Department website).
-Beginning with the class of 2016, students not writing an honors thesis must complete an alternative senior capstone project and obtain approval of a faculty sponsor.

 The requirements for the professional track include all those of the standard track, as well as the following: